PeerMeHQ/extensions/README.md

 - `app.requestProposalAction(...)`: assemble a transaction/smart contract call to be attached to a proposal
 - `app.showToast(...)`: show a toast message to the user

-To use these app hook functions in child components, simply pass it to them as a prop with type `AppHook`.

 **UI Components you can use from** `src/ui/elements`:

 - `<AppSection />`: use to structure your app in sections